Inflectra/rapise-documentation/docs/Guide/options_dialog.md

 *   **MCP Server Port**: Starts the MCP server on http://localhost:&lt;port&gt;/mcp.
 If the port is set to 0, no MCP server is started.

+!!! note MCP is an experimental feature and it is disabled by default.
+Once you enable it, note that you must have only one instance of Rapise running and MCP server will work with it.

 ### Misc

 ![options.dialog.misc](./img/options_dialog4.png)